stephen-bunn/groveco_challenge/README.md

 The underlying types used are the following:

 - `GeoLocation`
-  - Represents a basic geolocation using two fields `latitude` and `longitude`
+  - Represents basic geolocation using two fields `latitude` and `longitude`
 - `Store`
   - Represents an item straight from the parsed `store-locations.csv`
   - Summarizes the included `latitude` and `longitude` columns with the custom `GeoLocation` model